-The Authority-wide financial statements also include a Statement of Revenues, Expenses, and Changes in Net Position, (similar to an income statement).
-This statement includes operating revenues, such as rental income, operating expenses, such as administrative, utilities, maintenance, and depreciation, and nonoperating revenue and expenses, such as capital grant revenue, investment income and interest expense.
+The Authority-wide financial statements also include a Statement of Revenues, Expenses, and Changes in Net Position, which is similar to an Income Statement.
+This Statement includes operating revenues, such as rental income, operating expenses, such as administrative, utilities, maintenance and depreciation expenses, and nonoperating revenues and expenses, such as capital grant revenues, investment income and interest expenses.

 The financial statements for the Authority encompass the Conventional Public Housing Program.
-Under the Conventional Public Housing Program, the Authority rents units that it owns (14) to low-income households.
-The Conventional Public Housing Program is operated under an Annual Contributions Contract (ACC) with HUD, and HUD provides Operating Subsidy and Capital Grant funding to enable the Authority to provide the housing at a rent that is based upon 30% of household income.
-The Conventional Public Housing Program includes the Capital Fund Program (CFP), which is the primary funding source for physical and management improvements to the Authority's properties.
+Under the Conventional Public Housing Program, the Authority rents units that it owns (22) to low-income households.
+The Conventional Public Housing Program is operated under an Annual Contributions Contract (ACC) with HUD, and HUD provides Operating Subsidy and Capital Grant funding to enable the PHA to provide the housing at a rent that is based upon 30% of household income.
+The Conventional Public Housing Program includes the Capital Fund Program, which is the primary funding source for physical and management improvements to the Authority's properties.

-AUTHORITY-WIDE FINANCIAL STATEMENTS
+AUTHORITY-WIDE STATEMENTS